UNAM-FESAc/c-prgrmmng-I-FESAc/README.md

 - Read [The golden age of software architecture](https://ieeexplore.ieee.org/document/1605176/)
 - Read the parts 1 and 2 of the [The History of Software Architecture - In the Eye of the Practitioner](https://arxiv.org/pdf/1806.04055.pdf)

+Now you have to write a report (nice document!) about the importance and the impact of the software in the actual world.
+Print and bring the document next August 15th (wednesday) to discuss in the class. :+1: